dlops-io/data-labeling/README.md

 # Mushroom App: Data Labeling & Versioning Demo

-In this tutorial we will build a data pipeline flow as show:
+In this tutorial we will build a data pipeline flow as shown:
 <img src="pipeline-flow.png"  width="800">

 ## Prerequisites